mrfenyx/RPi-Zero-W-WiFi-USB/README.md

 ## Goal

-The goal is to use a Raspberry Pi Zero W as a USB Drive (for example, for your 3D printer) while being able to access it from your laptop or through Wi-Fi, as a network drive.
+The goal is to use a Raspberry Pi Zero / Zero 2 W as a USB Drive (for example, for your 3D printer) while being able to access it from your laptop or through Wi-Fi, as a network drive.
 In the case of a 3D printer, in this way you can export g-code to the shared folder and a couple of seconds later, it will be available to your device.

 In case of Anycubic printers that can use their Mobile app, you can then directly initiate a print from it.